Zij-IT/lamb/book/src/values.md

 ---

 An array is a collection of any other kind of values.
-Unlike in other languages, those values are not required to share a type.
+Like in other languages, those values are required to share a type.
 Thus, the following are all valid arrays:

 ```
-[1, nil, "hi"]
 [1, 2, 3]
 [fn(i) -> i + 1, fn(i) -> i - 1]
 ```